-Applications to this scheme will be deemed ineligible and will not be considered for funding if:
+Applications to the scheme will be deemed ineligible and will not be considered for funding if:

-- the applicant submits more than one application; - an application has not been submitted via the OLS.
-No hardcopies or email forms will be accepted; - an application is late or otherwise submitted subsequent to the advertised applicant closing date of 16.00 (Irish time), 12 April 2018; - an application does not have all the required participant forms (Supervisor and two Referee forms and Enterprise Mentor form) completed in full and submitted via the OLS by the deadline of 16.00 (Irish time), 19 April 2018. - an application is incomplete (e.g. does not have all documents requested); - an application exceeds the word limits; - an application includes sections that are incomplete; - an application includes additional materials other than those requested; - an application includes materials in a format other than as requested (e.g. PDF format should be used for supplementary materials); - the research project as proposed in the application form has previously been funded in full or in part by
+- an applicant submits more than one application to this year's Enterprise Partnership Scheme (EPS) or Employment-Based Programme (EBP) calls; An applicant may submit to either EPS or EBP but not both.
+An applicant may submit to the Government of Ireland Postgraduate Programme in addition to either EPS or EBP. - an application has not been submitted via the online system.
+No hardcopies or email forms will be accepted; - an application is late or otherwise submitted subsequent to the advertised applicant closing date of 16:00 (Irish Time) 2 December 2020; - an application does not have all the required participant forms (supervisor, enterprise/employment mentor and two referee forms) completed in full and submitted via the online system by the deadline 16:00 (Irish Time) 9 December 2020.
+Please ensure to provide an appropriate email address as we will be eliminating applications where the primary contact or enterprise/employment mentors are using generic email addresses (e.g. a gmail/yahoo rather than a company-specific email address).
+No hardcopies or email forms will be accepted.
+These four forms must be submitted by four different participants on the online system. - an application with a supervisor who is not listed at the proposed HEI; - an application is incomplete (e.g. does not have all documents requested); - an application exceeds the word limits; - an application includes sections that are incomplete; - an application includes additional materials other than those requested, you must not upload a CV; - an application includes materials in a format other than as requested (e.g. PDF format should be used for supplementary materials); - any section of an application has been plagiarised or is significantly similar in content to another application; - any information supplied in an application is false, misleading or unverifiable with appropriate documentation; - the research project as proposed in the application form has previously been funded in full or in part by the Council or another Funding Agency/Department; - the application is not endorsed by the applicant's higher education institution, i.e. the Vice-President/Dean of Research, or their authorised nominees (to be authorised by the VP/Dean of Research only) via the online system by the deadline of 16:00 (Irish Time) 16 December 2020; - canvassing on behalf of applicants occurs; - any potential or perceived conflict of interest between the applicant, Enterprise/Employment Partner, Enterprise/Employment Mentor or Academic Supervisor was not declared; - if the enterprise/employment partner has outstanding payments at the time of awarding or has previously had significant delays in payments of their contribution or reporting on current or expired awards.

-- the Council or by another Funding Agency/Department - The application is not endorsed by the applicant's institution, by the Vice- President/Dean of Research, or by their authorised nominees (to be authorised by the VP/Dean of Research only) via the OLS only by the deadline of 16.00 (Irish time), 26 April 2018; canvassing on behalf of applicants occurs.
+Applications or offers may be deemed ineligible or revoked at any stage, e.g. before or after assessment.

-4. APPLYING
+Applying